banksii/azure-networking/README.md

           <br>
       </li>
       <li><h3 id = "step_3">Observing SSH traffic</h3>
+          In WireShark, filter the packets by SSH.
+This can be done by typing "tcp port == 22J" in the search bar.
+          <br><br>
+          [Image - filtered by SSH/port 22 data packets]
+          <br><br>
+          Now we will use the SSH command to access the Ubuntu virtual machine.
+To do so, we need the username and password we assigned it, as well as its private IP address.
+In the command prompt, type in "ssh username@privateip" and enter the password when prompted.
+          <br><br>
+          [Image - command prompt]
+          <br><br>
+          We can observe the data traffic in WireShark whenever we type in commands through SSH.
+Type 'Exit' in the command prompt to end the SSH connection.
       </li>
       <li><h3 id = "step_4">Observing DHCP traffic</h3>
+          Now we will filter for DHCP, or UDP ports 67 and 68, traffic in WireShark.
+In the command prompt, type "ipconfig / renew".
+This command tells our Windows virtual machine to broadcast on the network a request to the DHCP servers for a new IP address.
+          <br><br>
+          [image - cmd prompt and also some wireshark same image only one]
       </li>
       <li><h3 id = "step_5">Observing DNS traffic</h3>

       </li>
       <li><h3 id = "step_6">Observing RDP traffic</h3>
       </li>